 This homemade Dutch Apple Pie is a showstopping holiday-worthy dessert.
-It is everything you love about Classic Apple Pie with a buttery crumb topping.
+It is everything you love about a classic apple pie, but the bubbly pie filling is topped with an irresistible buttery crumb topping in place of the top crust.
+It’s simple to make and assemble, but really wows on the dessert table!

-Dutch apple pie recipe with apple crumb topping served in pie pan
+Dutch apple pie recipe with apple crumb topping slice served from a pie dish

 This post may contain affiliate links.
 Read my disclosure policy.